Post Summary: Things To Do In Banff In Winter, Where to Find Them, and What To Expect During Winter In Banff

 - Mount Norquay: Perfect for the more advanced level skiers and snowboarders.
 You can opt to take it easy on the tubing hill here, or even go night skiing.

 You can purchase a 3-day pass for around $300-$400 CAD (depending on the time of year) which gives you access to all mountains resorts, free shuttles to and from the mountains, and night skiing access.
-The pass can also get you special perks at restaurants (SkiBig3 pass), a complimentary pass to the Banff Upper Hot Springs, and free admission to the Whyte Museum.

 Which brings us to another perk of the SkiBig3 pass…(keep reading)